sushmarchandran/cloud-tsa/iter8/cloudtsa/docs/usage.md

 <a name="grafana"></a>
 ## Setting up Grafana
 CloudTSA metrics can be visualized like any other Prometheus Metric.
-For sample Grafana templates please refer to the [Dashboard](https://github.ibm.com/istio-research/iter8-final/blob/master/iter8/cloudtsa/docs/getstarted.md) used in the demo.
+For sample Grafana panel templates refer to [this](https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/gif/gradual_latency.gif) panel used in the demo.